DevExpress/devextreme-angular/README.md

 ### <a name="quick-start"></a>Quick Start ###

-You can also create an application based on DevExtreme Angular Template that already includes several sample views and a navigation menu using the [Angular](https://github.com/angular/angular-cli) or [DevExtreme](https://github.com/DevExpress/devextreme-cli) CLI:
+You can use the [Angular CLI](https://github.com/angular/angular-cli) or the [DevExtreme CLI](https://github.com/DevExpress/devextreme-cli) to create a DevExtreme Angular application that already includes several sample views and a navigation menu:

 - Angular CLI